 Rwanda’s COVID-19 vaccination management system highlights the importance of local ownership and innovation — and the benefits of digital public goods

 Rwanda was one of the first countries in Africa to receive vaccines against COVID-19.
-Even before the first doses arrived, the national EPI team had reached out to HISP Rwanda to develop a vaccine management system that would help them oversee the logistics of vaccine distribution using DHIS2, an Electronic Immunization Registry (EIR) that used Tracker to capture and maintain patient-level vaccination information, plus a custom application linked to DHIS2 to generate personal vaccine certificates.
+Even before the first doses arrived, the national EPI team had reached out to HISP Rwanda to develop a vaccine management system that would help them oversee the logistics of vaccine distribution using DHIS2, an Electronic Immunization Registry (EIR) that used Tracker to capture and maintain patient-level vaccination information, plus a custom application linked to DHIS2 to generate digital vaccine certificates.